xwmx/nb/README.md

 The full content of the bookmarked page, converted to Markdown.

 The Content section is intended to make the page content available to full-text search.
-Content is converted to Markdown to reduce the amount of markup and make it more readable when reviewing search results.
+The source HTML is converted to Markdown to reduce the amount of markup and make it more readable when reviewing search results.

 ##### `## Content (HTML)`